bitcoinvsalts/node-binance-trader/README.md

 # Web Socket API specifications 📡

-Feel free to connect your Node.js scripts to the NBT hub Websocket server to monitor the performance of your signals and strategies.
+Feel free to connect your Node.js scripts to the NBT hub Websocket server to monitor the performance of your signals and strategies on [BvA](https://bitcoinvsaltcoins.com)

 ***From your NBT Server, you can:***